BelianiRafal/Constructor/README.md

 ## To use in app.js
 ### Campaign -> to initialize campaign in app.js
-#### description: Campaign can use in templates section: MondayFreebieNewsletter,

 ### MondayFreebieNewsletter -> to initialize template with known properties
 ### MondayCategoryProducts -> to initialize categories for template in app.js